tweag/topiary/README.md

 ## Language Support
 <!-- Update this section as necessary on new developments/releases -->

-[For now][topiary-issue4], the Tree-sitter grammars for the languages that Topiary targets are statically linked.
 The formatting styles for these languages come in two levels of maturity: supported and experimental.

 #### Supported